-The Future of IB: Alessandro Blanchi Maiocchi
+Life after the IB: Alumnus Alessandro Blanchi Maiocchi

 Having studied the IB Diploma from 2012-2014 Alessandro then studied at Warwick business school.
 He has also set up Meccamico, his own business in the automotive sector matching an individual’s repair needs with the best person to fix the problem.

 Why did you decide to study at St Clare’s?

-After spending three weeks of orientation to see whether I liked this system, so different from the one I’d been used to study in, I had no more doubts.
-Saying that it was an individual choice would be lying as at that age family still has a strong influence on our decisions.
+After spending three weeks of orientation to see whether I liked this system, which was so different from the one I’d been used to study in, I had no more doubts.
+Saying that it was an individual choice would be lying, as at that age family still has a strong influence on our decisions.

 What did you most enjoy about studying in Oxford?

 Someone would argue that giving a 16 year old boy the power to choose all of the subjects which he deems useful for his future life would be a hazardous move.
-I personally can’t think of any better way to speed up one’s own curiosity leaning if certain subjects really interest you rather than waiting for this decision to happen at university.
+I personally can’t think of any better way to speed up one’s own curiosity.
+Learning if certain subjects really interest you rather than waiting for this decision to happen at university.

 How did the IB Diploma prepare you for your studies at Warwick University?

-More generally, the IB diploma taught me the importance of focusing on my studies while not neglecting extracurricular activities.
-This proved vital for me as I realised earlier than others the importance of joining student societies and actively participating in them.
+More generally, the IB Diploma taught me the importance of focusing on my studies while not neglecting extra-curricular activities.
+This proved vital for me as I realised earlier than others, the importance of joining student societies and actively participating in them.

 Meccamico is a startup operating in the automotive sector, specifically in the post-sale maintenance and repair area.
-This crucial sector was dominated by information asymmetry and poor transparency on the customer side (aka no client ever knows what the repairmen is actually doing on his car)
+This crucial sector was dominated by information asymmetry and poor transparency on the customer side (aka: no client ever knows what the repairmen is actually doing on his car)

 In terms of car ownership, Italy is the second market in Europe, with nearly 70 cars per 100 people and the market around repairing those vehicles is worth nearly €40 billion.
 I hope I’ll put my years of business management classes to use and possibly succeed in bringing valuable innovation to my users.